 The decade itself, that made self-loathing so cool, well wasn't Alanis the anthem for all that?
 Oh sure, looking back, she isn't that dark.
 But no one knows who the heck Nine Inch Nails were, so good luck with that.
 No, if the 90s were misery (faux misery mind you, real misery was more like, say, 1190 than 1990) than Alanis was Queen (whereas Queen was King of 70s stadium rock.
 Yes, it's all very confusing).

 And now that the 90s have long since passed?
 Well, so has Alanis Morissette's career.
 A passing dalliance.
 A one-time fancy that is now left far, far behind.
 Yes, just as the 90s have dissipated, so too has Ms. Morissette.
 Oh sure, occasionally she returns.
 A new album or a guest appearance.
-An unconfirmed rumor of Jewish roots.
+A discovery of a potentially Jewish grandfather.
 Yes, there are still goth girls and there is still Alanis, but no one really cares.
 And thus her career arc really has followed the decade that so defined her.